Accessing Your Student's Information and FERPA

 Once your student turns 18 or attends a school beyond high school, you can no longer access his or her records without consent.
 If you want to access your student's APSU records, he or she must complete the FERPA: Student Release of Confidential Information form.
-Your student must submit the form to the Registrar’s Office in Ellington Building, Room 316.
+Your student must submit the form in person to the Registrar’s Office in Ellington Building, Room 316.

 Without your student's consent, FERPA allows us to release information to you if at least one of these statements applies:

 - Your student is considered a “dependent” for tax purposes for the most recent tax year.
 You must verify this with a copy of your most recent tax return.

 - Your student is under age 21 and has violated any law or university policy concerning the use or possession of alcohol or a controlled substance.